Example automations · as-is

 Machine Shops

-InTouch is a general-purpose automation platform.
-This page shows how it can be applied to small-shop manufacturing workflows using example skills and jobs from the InTouch Hub.
-The same platform runs in other industries and handles workflows we haven't published examples for.
+InTouch AI is a general-purpose automation platform.
+This page points it at small-shop manufacturing using example skills and jobs from the InTouch Hub.
+The same platform runs in every other industry and handles workflows we haven't published examples for.

-The examples below handle the spec/quote/release/ship paperwork that lives between your front desk and the shop floor.
+The examples below kill the spec/quote/release/ship paperwork that lives between your front desk and the shop floor.

 These are examples, not turnkey products.
 Every shop has its own quote log, traveler flow, and CoC template.
-Read the README and YAML for each before running.
+But you don't start from a blank page — you start from something that works.
+Find it in the Hub, point it at your sources, run it.
+Read the README and YAML for each, set your placeholders, and you're live.

 RFQs pile up faster than you can quote